garysweaver/irie/README.md

     supports_functions :uniq

-To return a simple unique view of a model, combine use of an active_model_serializer that returns just the attribute you want along with the uniq param, e.g. to return unique/distinct colors of foobars you'd have a serializer to just return the color and then use:
+To return a simple unique view of a model, combine use of an [ActiveModel Serializer][active_model_serializers] that returns just the attribute you want along with the uniq param, e.g. to return unique/distinct colors of foobars you'd have a serializer to just return the color and then use:

     http://localhost:3000/foobars?uniq=